-Although the probability of a large-scale tsunami event in the GOM is low, this study has indicated that tsunami events with characteristics similar to those detailed in Horrillo et al. (2015) have the potential to cause severe flooding and damage to GOM coastal communities that is similar to or even greater than that seen from major hurricanes, particularly in open beach and barrier island regions.
+Although the probability of a large-scale tsunami event in the GOM is low, this study has indicated that tsunami events with characteristics similar to those detailed in Horrillo et al. [2015] have the potential to cause severe flooding and damage to GOM coastal communities that is similar to or even greater than that seen from major hurricanes, particularly in open beach and barrier island regions.
+The tsunami hazard maritime products such as tsunami current magnitude, vorticity, safe/hazard zones would be central for future developments of maritime hazard maps, maritime emergency response and as well as infrastructure planning.
 The results of this work are intended to provide guidance to local emergency managers to help with managing urban growth, evacuation planning, and public education with the vision to mitigate potential GOM tsunami hazards.